ecfesa/esp32-temperature-sensor/README.md

 1. **Upload the Code:**

    Connect your ESP32 to your computer and upload the `main.cpp` using the Arduino IDE.

 2. **Configure Wi-Fi:**

-- When the ESP32 starts, it will create a Wi-Fi access point named `ESPTemp_ConfigAP`.
+   - When the ESP32 starts, it will create a Wi-Fi access point named `AutoConnectAP`.
    - Connect to this access point using your phone or computer.
    - A captive portal should open automatically.
 If not, navigate to `192.168.4.1` in your web browser.
    - Enter your Wi-Fi credentials and connect.

 3. **Monitor Temperature:**

    The ESP32 will read the temperature from the analog sensor and publish the data to the specified MQTT topic.
 You can monitor the serial output for debugging information.

 ## License